 The same research for security is crucial.
 Ask yourself when reading between the lines how safe the CMS actually is.
 Or ask just how easy can someone get ahold of your login credentials and take your site down.
 Security is scary but it is necessary.
 Some CMS’s now feature two-step authorization to login which prohibits any invasions from unwanted web thugs.
 Do your homework and pick something you think will suffice.
 Most CMS’s are built with security in mind but never underestimate a hacker!

-Not to long ago there was a need to sometimes update your CMS manually.
+Not too long ago there was a need to sometimes update your CMS manually.
 Before the idea of versioning and code pushes were an idea, most users made do with what they had to work with.
 You could update your CMS every time there was a release but that was a lot of work and upkeep to maintain a stable version of your website.
 Even with updates come bugs in the code which could break your site completely.
 Yuck!

 Nowadays we are lucky enough to have the luxury of automatic updates.
-Everything from your computer, to your phone, to your media streaming device now features this super cool break through.
+Everything from your computer, to your phone, to your media streaming device, now features this super cool breakthrough.
 CMS’s that receive the most updates obviously receive the most attention from the developers who created it.
 If your CMS has frequent updates you can rest assure knowing someone is working hard to get you the best of the best, or at least we hope so.

 Say you want to harness the power of a CMS but without all the complicated stuff.
 Have you ever considered SquareSpace for your CMS or how about GitHub Pages or Tumblr?.
-With options like these a lot of the work is already done for you.
+With options like these, a lot of the work is already done for you.
 The CMS within each application I listed is already optimized for you but is still customizable.
-The amount of customization doesn’t compare to a full blown open source CMS but some people don’t need that much control.
+The amount of customization doesn’t compare to a full-blown open-source CMS but some people don’t need that much control.

-Some sites really don’t need a full fledged CMS.
+Some sites really don’t need a full-fledged CMS.
 A blog for instance only needs information relatable to blogging.
 For this you could use something like Ghost or Anchor.
 These are lightweight but still extremely useable, secure, and nice to look at.